 California Vehicle Code VC 23550 and 23550.5 charges, which allege the priors, are also wobblers.
 A person convicted of VC 23550 or 23550.5 shall be punished by imprisonment (or county jail for 235505.5), fined, have driving privileges revoked, and be labeled a habitual traffic offender for three years.

 If a wobbler is punished by incarceration in county jail and probation is imposed upon release, then the defendant may petition the court to reduce the felony to a misdemeanor.
 If granted, the conviction will be considered a misdemeanor.

 Commercial Driver DUI Felonies

-If the driver of a commercial vehicle has a BAC of .04 percent or more, and causes injury through an illegal act, then the driver will be charged with a felony.
+Is a DUI a felony or a misdemeanor in a commercial case?
+If the driver of a commercial vehicle with a DUI has a BAC of .04 percent or more, and causes bodily injury through an illegal act, then the driver will be charged with a felony.
 A commercial vehicle is any vehicle which requires a class A or B license or a C license with an endorsement to drive a “tanker” vehicle.

 Contact Us Today

 Is a DUI a felony or a misdemeanor?
 If you think your case is a felony, or if you are not sure and you have any further questions, call us at (877) 942-3090 or use the “contact the firm” form on this page to let us know how we can help.